Instagram/IGListKit/Guides/IGListDiffable and Equality.md

 ## Background

-`IGListKit` requires that models implement the method `isEqualToDiffableObject:` which should perform the same type of check at `isEqual:`, but without impacting performance characters like in Objective-C containers such as `NSDictionary` and `NSSet`.
+`IGListKit` requires that models implement the method `isEqualToDiffableObject:` which should perform the same type of check as `isEqual:`, but without impacting performance characteristics like in Objective-C containers such as `NSDictionary` and `NSSet`.

 ## `IGListDiffable` bare minimum